Introduction

 1. Set Clear Financial Goals

-Setting financial goals is a powerful way to bring direction and focus to your money management.
 Goals provide a roadmap for where you want to go financially and why.
-Whether you’re saving for an emergency fund, planning to buy a house, or building a retirement nest egg, setting clear, achievable goals allows you to approach finances with intention rather than reacting to every expense that comes your way.
+Whether you’re saving for an emergency fund, dreaming of buying a house, or building a retirement nest egg, making sure that there are clear, realistic goals in place allows you to deal with your finances in an intentional manner rather than reacting to any expenses that come up.

 How to Start: